atl97853/computer-science-self-learning/06_software_construction_6031/05_version_control/05_version_control.md

 The two programmers must coordinate on a scheme for coming up with version numbers.
 Ideally, the scheme allows us to assign clear names to whole sets of files, not just individual files.
 - (Files depend on other files, so thinking about them in isolation allows inconsistencies.)

+Pushing another version now gets a bit more complicated, as we need to merge the logs.
+This is easier to do than for Java files, since logs have a simpler structure – but without tool support, Alice and Bob will need to do it manually
 ### Multiple branches

+It sometimes makes sense for ***a subset of the developers to go off and work on a branch***, a parallel code universe for, say, ***experimenting with a new feature.***

+***The other developers don’t want to pull in the new feature until it is done***, even if several coordinated versions are created in the meantime.

+***Even a single developer can find it useful to create a branch***, for the same reasons that Alice was originally using the cloud server despite working alone.

+- ***It will be useful to have many shared places for exchanging project state.***
+- There may be multiple branch locations at once, each shared by several programmers.
+- With the right set-up, any programmer can pull from or push to any location, ***creating serious flexibility in cooperation patterns.***

 ### The shocking conclusion
 Of course, it turns out we haven’t invented anything here: Git does all these things for you, and so do many other version control systems.